TavaresLuc/Cards_Validation/README.md

 ## 💻 Project

 Rockeypay is a component that simulates a credit card filling form, where is it possible to add mask to inputs and update HTML elements by DOM.
-You can see this project by (clicking here)[https://rocket-pay-lovat.vercel.app/]
+You can see this project by [clicking here](https://rocket-pay-lovat.vercel.app/)

 ## 🔖 Layout

-You can view the project layout by (clicking here)[https://www.figma.com/file/IFboa0EKyTlvovDPfqmzJ8/Explorer-Lab-01-Copy?fuid=872235376808752529].
-It's necessary have  Figma account.
+You can view the project layout by [clicking here](https://www.figma.com/file/IFboa0EKyTlvovDPfqmzJ8/Explorer-Lab-01-Copy?fuid=872235376808752529).
+It's necessary to have a Figma account.

 ## :memo: License